leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 **Pros:**
 1. Easier searching and categorisation of my content.
 I'd be able to tag and find posts by category, and could more easily forward them to whoever was interested
 2. Accountability for my thoughts.
 Putting my opinion out there would force me to be accountable \[8\].
 You might have noticed the conviction level disclaimer in front of the newer posts, a method I'm testing to calibrate the accuracy of my beliefs.
 I'm mostly ranking conviction level in steps of 20%, with the occassional 5% or 95% cop-out.
 For me, I think getting more granular than that would be false precision for myself
 3. Build my personal brand.
-This will be the topic of another post, but I believe that there's a trend of individualisation as more people move away from work and company oriented identities to becoming their own brand, such as the influencer movement in marketing
+This will be the topic of another post, but I believe that there's a trend of individualisation as more people move away from work and company oriented identities to becoming their own brand, such as the influencer movement in marketing and publicity
 4. Force me to learn a tiny bit of technical knowledge to set up the site the way I wanted it to look
 5. Low (20%?) chance of the content reaching a larger audience and getting to learn from the increased feedback \[9\]
 6. Even lower (5%) chance of the blog reaching an audience at scale